-While Forest Hills Garden is a great place to raise children in terms of environment, how do the schools match up?
-There are plenty of schools in the area including Public School 101.
+There are plenty of schools in the area, including Public School 101.
 It’s also known as the School in the Gardens and serves grades PK to 5.
 The school has an emphasis on academics.
 In addition, it offers integrated co-teaching classes with two teachers for special education students.

 Other high rated elementary schools zoned for Forest Hill Gardens are PS 144 Col Jeromus Remsen and PS 174 William Sidney Mount.
 There are also middle and high schools in the area.
 Not to mention, you can also choose to send your children to the various private schools nearby.

 Within Forest Hills Gardens itself, there are only a few businesses.
 This includes an Asian fusion restaurant called Jade as well as Dirty Pierre’s Bistro in Station Square.
 However, the next door neighborhood Forest Hills is close by and has plenty to offer.